M&FRC is a one-stop information and referral center.

 Members who are separating or retiring from military service are required to participate in the Transition Assistance Program (TAP) which includes:

-Individualized Counseling Session to determine your transition path
+Individualized 1-on-1 Counseling Session to determine your transition path

-Individualized Counseling, Pre-Separation, Department of Defense Brief, Department of Labor, VA Benefits Brief and the Capstone are MANDATORY.
-Individualized Counseling and Pre-Separation counseling must be completed at least 365 days prior to separation or retirement, and is a prerequisite to attend the mandatory TAP GPS workshop.
-Capstones must be completed less than 120 days and before separation or retirement.
-It is also important to register on www.va.gov and establish a DS Login ID prior to the first day of class.
+Individualized Counseling, Pre-Separation, TAP Workshop and the Capstone are MANDATORY.
+Individualized Counseling and Pre-Separation counseling must be completed at least 365 days prior to separation or retirement, and is a prerequisite to attend the mandatory TAP workshop.
+Capstones must be completed NLT 90 days before separation or retirement.

 Additional assistance for Federal employment, resume writing, job searches, interviewing skills, goal setting, etc. is provided in workshops and may be requested via one-on-one appointments.
-To learn more about the TAP GPS curriculum, visit: milconnect.
+To learn more about the TAP curriculum, visit: https://milconnect.dmdc.osd.mil/milconnect/ and https://www.tapevents.mil/

 The local Military & Family Readiness Center, or M&FRC, serves as the Installation Voter Assistance (IVA) Office.
 The IVA Office provides uniformed service members, their family members and overseas citizens with information and assistance on how to request an absentee ballot and vote absentee.
 These functions are accomplished through the use of two forms: